-Email Message Headers are present in all the emails you send and receive via internet.
-They have uniquely identifiable message ids, the sender, recipients and the subject information and also present various diagnostic information which is useful for Spam identification, message hops, delays and so on.
+Email Message Headers are present in all the emails you send and receive via the internet.
+They have uniquely identifiable message ids, the sender, recipients, and the subject information and also present various diagnostic information which is useful for spam identification, message hops, delays and so on.

 Steps to get the headers of an email in Zoho Mail: